 The requirements of a trap are as follows:

-At the lower temperature used for tapping, retention times are long.
+At the lower temperature used for trapping, retention times are long.
 At the higher temperatures used for desorption, retention times are much shorter, allowing rapid transfer to the GC.
-In this context, the use of retention time is not correct.
-The correct parameter is retention volume.
+In this context, the correct parameter is retention volume.

 Frequently Asked Questions